I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 Trail color: green, blue, yellow

-The highest point we get to is Strzecha Akademicka mountain hut on 1266 metres, so it's not very high.
-But on our way we get to admire mountain lake and post-glacial moraine (high rock formation created by glacier).
-Added bonus are fancy boulders lying here and there, so typical for Karkonosze National Park and unique in this part of Europe.
+The highest point we get to is Strzecha Akademicka mountain hut at 1266 metres, so it's not very high.
+But on our way, we get to admire the mountain lake and post-glacial moraine (high rock formation created by glaciers).
+Added bonus is fancy boulders lying here and there, so typical for Karkonosze National Park and unique in this part of Europe.

 Samotnia shelter (1195m) is a big mountain hut which can serve many, but in the summer it can get crowded.
 It's advisable to set off early in the morning, especially if you hike in high season.

-Generally, Karkonosze National Park is very interesting region when it comes to rock formations.
+Sudety mountains, especially Karkonosze National Park, is a very interesting region when it comes to rock formations.
 Fancy inselbergs and karst valleys will make geology lovers and Instagram influencers delighted 😉.
 Trails are wide and safe, so hiking there is a good idea if you travel with family.

 Difficulty: easy